Farming shade-grown coffee benefits bean quality and encourages biodiversity in the surrounding environment.

 Some of the best-kept secrets of Costa Rica are located within a short distance of its capital city.
-While many think of San José as a necessary stopover, the central highlands that surround the city—where Finca Rosa Blanca is located—are home to cloud forest-covered volcanoes, rushing rivers, and colonial towns that capture the culture of Costa Rica.
-The lodge is well-located to explore it all, from artist workshops and hiking trails to its own coffee farm.
+While many think of San José as a necessary stopover on the way to the coast or deeper into the jungle, the central highlands that surround the city—where Finca Rosa Blanca is located—are home to cloud forest-covered volcanoes, rushing rivers, and colonial towns that capture the culture of Costa Rica.
+The lodge is well-located to explore it all, from artist workshops and hiking trails to its own sustainable coffee farm.

 Activity inclusions vary by rate type and package.
 Please inquire with the lodge when requesting your reservation.